pcrubianoa/laravelEloquentExpertLevel/readme.md

             return view('users.index', compact('users'))
         }

-We can use the collections with `all()` and use the sortBy method, by default `sortBy` orders the elements ascending:
+You can use the collections with `all()` and use the sortBy method, by default `sortBy` orders the elements ascending:

         public function index()
         {